LIETUVIŠKAI – Maisto gaminimo kursai Balio saloje

 Do you have some other doubts about cooking classes in Bali or reasons why you wouldn’t try them?
 Share your thoughts and I’m sure I’ll manage to prove you wrong.

 Why attending cooking classes in Bali is a great idea?

 It’s a chance to see everyday life in Bali and to know more about local delicacies.
-Before the class, many chefs offer a trip to local markets where you can get to know Balinese/Indonesian spices, fruit, vegetables and seafood.
+Before the class, many chefs offer a trip to local markets where you can get to know Balinese/Indonesian spices, fruit, vegetables, and seafood.
 Chefs tell you everything you need to know about any unfamiliar products, so you won’t need to stand there guessing “what on earth is this?”.

 During one class, you will taste 5-9 different local dishes.
 So later, when you are at a local restaurant, you will be able to either order something new or go for your favorite dish tasted during the cooking class.

-It is very easy to include these classes to your trip.
+It is very easy to include these classes in your trip.
 They are often organized twice a day, in the morning and in the afternoon, nearly every day.
 So, you can choose a time that suits you best.
 Cooking classes and tasting the dishes (that you have made) takes around 2-4 hours, so you can easily spend the rest of the day doing other things.

 Making food will be pretty simple.
-Chefs and their assistants are always on hand telling you what, when and how to chop, etc. You will never be left on your own with an unfamiliar recipe and ingredients.
+Chefs and their assistants are always on hand telling you what, when, and how to chop, etc. You will never be left on your own with an unfamiliar recipe and ingredients.
 And if you ever get too tired, the assistants will happily take over and finish making the dish.